villander/guides-1/source/localizable/models/finding-records.md

 ### Retrieving Multiple Records

 Use [`store.findAll()`](http://emberjs.com/api/data/classes/DS.Store.html#method_findAll)
-to retrieve all of the records for a given type:
+to retrieve all of the records for a given type.
+Ember Data will check that all record has already been loaded into store.
+If not loaded in the store it will make a request to the Adapter:

 ```javascript
 var posts = this.get('store').findAll('post'); // => GET /posts